Lipoma Removal

 Treatment guide

-There are two surgical options, liposuction and excision, both can be carried out comfortably with just local anaesthetic.
+Surgical excision can be carried out comfortably with just local anaesthetic.
 With liposuction, the fat cells are progressively suctioned out through a fine cannula (tube) which is inserted through the skin via a small 3 mm incision.
 The advantage of this is that the lipoma is removed on the day and there is only a tiny 3 mm cannula mark left behind.
 Liposuction is only appropriate for larger lipomas.

 With surgical excision there is a cut through the skin to get to the lipoma which is then removed neatly in its entirety through the incision, leaving behind an incision scar which is usually much smaller than the dimension of the lipoma itself.
 Excision can be used for lipomas of all sizes.